North Carolina Women's Right to Know Act: Opposition

 The passage of North Carolina House Bill 854 has faced a lot of opposition.
 Governor Perdue was among those who opposed the legislation, so much so she vetoed the Bill.
 The veto was then overridden by the State legislature.
 Governor Perdue said, "This bill is a dangerous intrusion into the confidential relationship that exists between women and their doctors.
 The bill contains provisions that are the most extreme in the nation in terms of interfering with that relationship.
-Physicians must be free to advise and treat their patients based on their medical knowledge and expertise and not have their advice overridden by elected officials seeking to impose their own ideological agenda on others."
+Physicians must be free to advise and treat their patients based on their medical knowledge and expertise and not have their advice overridden by elected officials seeking to impose their ideological agenda on others."

-Planned Parenthood and American Civil Liberties Union are among the opposing groups.
+Planned Parenthood and the American Civil Liberties Union are among the opposing groups.
 Pro-choice groups against the legislation say that there are several aspects of the law that are not constitutional.
 First, the Supreme Court has ruled that restrictions on abortion are constitutional as long as they do not "place undue burden on a woman's right to the procedure".
 Opponents claim that the 24-hour waiting period could cause undue burden on women, especially those who live in rural areas.
 "If there is enough evidence that the law causes such difficulty, especially delays in care — abortions are safer the earlier they are performed — the court could side against the state, said Maya Manian, a women's issues law professor at the University of San Francisco".

 Secondly, groups opposing the law claim that it is a violation of First Amendment rights to free speech.
 U.S. District Court Judge Catherine Eagles ordered a preliminary injunction against the ultrasound requirement as she believes it could prove to violate First Amendment rights to free speech.
 "The First Amendment prohibits government directives on "both what to say and what not to say," she wrote".
 Eagles also stated, "the U.S. Supreme Court has struck down statutes that require students to recite the Pledge of Allegiance and salute the flag, or compel people to display state mottoes on license plates".
 "She said the North Carolina abortion law "goes well beyond" requirements that patients give informed consent to medical procedures.
 The ultrasound provision could compel "an unwilling speaker to deliver visual and spoken messages to a listener who is not listening or looking," the judge wrote".".
 Aside from constitutional violations, groups against the law claim that it is simply a means of enforcing or advancing the ideologies of law makers."(The North Carolina law) turns doctors into mouthpieces for politicians' ideological message," said Bebe Anderson who is senior counsel for the Center for Reproductive Rights, another group which filed suit against the State over the constitutionality of NC Right to Know Act.".